-You might ask, what can I do differently to keep current customers engaged, satisfied and loyal?
-To combat the 7x more... here are 7 ways you can protect your most prized asset—your existing customers.
+So how can you keep current customers engaged, satisfied, and loyal?
+Here are 7 ways you can protect your most prized asset—your existing customers.

-1. Do Quarterly Business Reviews (QBRs) with Your Customers
+1. Complete Quarterly Business Reviews (QBRs) with Your Customers

-Consistent, well-prepared-for QBRs (or even periodic reviews) will reinforce the value the customer is receiving from your company and help you gain an understanding of what value you can provide in the future.
-This helps ensure you remain aware of their challenges and growth plans and have the chance to remain relevant to their success.
-It can also be a great chance to share how your new offerings can help them overcome their business challenges.
+Consistent, well-prepared QBRs (or even periodic reviews) will reinforce the value the customer is receiving from your company and help you gain an understanding of their needs for the future.
+This ensures you remain aware of their challenges and growth plans and have the chance to remain relevant to their success.
+It can also be a great opportunity to share how your new offerings can help them overcome their business challenges.

 2. Give Customers a Competitive Advantage